gzt/gzt.github.io/index.md

 you can do it in markdown, which is like commenting [reddit](http://reddit.com), essentially.
 * [ggplot2](http://ggplot2.org/) is a graphics package for R and is one of the better things about R.
 * [LaTeX](http://www.latex-project.org/) is, in one sense, really great software, but in another, really terrible, but is definitely necessary.
+* [Jekyll](http://jekyllbootstrap.com/) I'm using Jekyll in the web-log and it sort of works okay.
+* [Github](https://github.com/) is not really software, it's a website, but it's a great place. `git`, the software, is pretty good software, too.